rodrigodiasnoronha/rodrigodiasnoronha/README.md

   "investor",
   "gaming pc enthusiast"
 ];
-const howToReachMe = "You cannot reach me, but you can send a message (:"
+const howToReachMe = "You cannot reach me, but you can send me a message (:"

 ```